ArcticMC/Scenarios/descriptions.md

 ### Xenophobia (H, not comb.)
 > Every mob, passive or aggressive, will be a villager, same to go with all the players.

+### Your Name (L)
+> Every 10 minutes, you will be randomly swapped with your teammates.
+You will be disguised as the teammate you swapped with.

 ### Zombies Galore (L)
 > All Hostile mobs will spawn as a zombie and will drop different items like bones, string etc.